 Companies don’t typically take the same approach for indirect spending, which tends to be a decentralized function haphazardly delegated to a variety of stakeholders across multiple departments.

 Examples of direct procurement vs indirect procurement

 Here are some real-world examples of direct procurement and indirect procurement.

+This isn’t an exhaustive list.
 As always, a company’s business model and the services and products it sells will determine its involvement with direct and indirect procurement.
-Hence, this list of examples is by no means exhaustive.

-E-procurement software like Procurify can digitize your procure to pay process, saving valuable time and money and making it easy for your organization and employees to obtain the goods and services needed to operate.
+Spend management software like Procurify can digitize your procure-to-pay process, saving valuable time and money and making it easy for your organization and employees to obtain the goods and services needed to operate.